Can You Buy a Home in NYC Without a Credit Check?

 Other important info to know before you start

-Second, gather as much information as you can about the home you plan to bid on.
+Second, gather as much information as possible about the home you plan to bid on.

-Before you get started, note that auction bidding tends to require a lot of cash, and paying cash is required just to secure the right to bid.
+Before you start, note that auction bidding tends to require a lot of cash, and paying money is needed to secure the right to bid.

 And be prudent and honest with yourself about your liquidity.

-Next, you’ll need to find property to bid on.
+Next, you’ll need to find a property to bid on.

 Foreclosures and unpaid property taxes are the two main pipelines supplying auction properties.

-Other reasons that lead to available real estate for auction include couples splitting who need to liquidate their property; bankruptcy; or a death, where heirs prefer to let a home end up on the auction block.
+Other reasons that lead to available real estate for auction include couples splitting who need to liquidate their property, bankruptcy, or death, where heirs prefer to let a home end up on the auction block.

 Where to look for auctioned properties